 - A copy of a signed job description (Employer will provide)

 As a temporary restricted license holder, you must:

 - Hold a temporary license before starting employment orientation

 - Have on-site access to a licensed MLT that provides direct supervision for assistance and consultation and has in-depth knowledge of the procedures being performed

 - Perform MLT tasks under direct supervision of a licensed MLT

-- Must have a designated licensed MLT on each shift to provide direct supervision, assistance, consultation and guidance
+- Must have a designated licensed MLT (one who does not hold a temporary license) on site on each shift to provide direct supervision, assistance, consultation and guidance

 - Cannot perform delegated functions.
 A temporary license holder can only perform the tasks in which they have been deemed competent by a licensed MLT